310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tomoya %}
-But we’re going to be participating in *Halloween Party*, right?
+But we’re going to be participating in Halloween Party, right?
 And Halloween’s all about dressing up as ghosts and monsters.

 So we’re watching horror movies to take note of how to how to act more monster-like.